- Korean Drinking Culture starts in College.

 - Rule #7 Accept Alcohol with two hands from your elders

 - Rule #8 Turn away when taking your drink in front of your elders.

 - Rule #9 Only Two Reasons for not drinking

 - Hangover Nation

-Korean Drinking Culture starts in College
+Korean Drinking Culture starts in College.

 There is a massive drinking culture at many of the Universities in Korea.
 It is almost like a right of passage for many students.
-There are university entrance parties, department parties, sporting events, club events, and so much more that make drinking very prevalent on all college campuses in Korea.
+There are university entrance parties, department parties, sporting events, club events, and much more that make drinking very prevalent on all college campuses in Korea.
 Many colleges in South Korea have been criticized for encouraging drinking among students during college freshman retreats.
-However, nothing really has changed over the years.
+However, nothing has changed over the years.
 So why do college students in Korea drink so much?

 Depression, stresses related to their studies, and trying to get the best scores results in students looking to relieve their stress by drinking.
 Furthermore, getting into Universities in Korea is very difficult.
-Most students spend their high school years studying in order to get into the best schools.
+Most students spend their high school years studying to get into the best schools.
 Therefore once in, many look to catch up on the fun they missed out on during high school.

 Hoesik (Company Get-Togethers)

 Most companies have a get-together called Hoesik, where a lot of drinking and bonding takes place.
 Hoesik plays a vital role in the Korean drinking culture.
 Most Hoesiks don’t stay in one location but have multiple “rounds” that eventually lead to Karaoke.
 Drinking in Korea is looked at as a way to build bonds in business and with your coworkers.
 It also allows employees to air company issues freely, even with their bosses.
 In a way, these companies’ get-togethers are not just a way to relieve stress but are an important part of building a stronger connection with your team.
 Therefore, it is frowned upon if you don’t attend Hoesiks.